Rise to Success: Career Highlights of Xander Bogaerts

 In 2009, Xander Bogaerts was signed as an amateur free agent by the Boston Red Sox.

-In 2009, at age 16, Xander Bogaerts was scouted by Mike Lord of the Boston Red Sox and subsequently signed to a contract with a $410,000 signing bonus.
+In 2009, at age 16, Xander Bogaerts was noticed by Mike Lord, a scout for the Boston Red Sox.
+Craig Shipley, the Red Sox' vice president of international scouting, then flew to Aruba to watch Bogaerts play, and subsequently, the Red Sox signed him to a contract with a $410,000 signing bonus.

-In 2010, Xander Bogaerts made his professional debut in the Dominican Summer League (DSL), achieving a .314 batting average, .396 on-base percentage, and .423 slugging percentage while leading the DSL Red Sox in multiple offensive categories.
+In 2010, Xander Bogaerts made his professional debut in the Dominican Summer League (DSL).
+He achieved a .314 batting average, .396 on-base percentage, and .423 slugging percentage, leading the DSL Red Sox in these categories, as well as hits (75), home runs (3), runs batted in (RBIs; 42), and total bases (101).

 2011: Baseball World Cup Win

-In 2012, Bogaerts played in Class A and with the Portland Sea Dogs of the Class AA Eastern League, and was named to the All-Star Futures Game.
+During the 2012 season, Xander Bogaerts started out in Class A and ended up playing with the Portland Sea Dogs of the Class AA Eastern League and was named to appear in the 2012 All-Star Futures Game.

-In 2013, Bogaerts made his Major League Baseball (MLB) debut and helped the Red Sox win the World Series.
+In 2013, Xander Bogaerts made his Major League Baseball debut, appearing in 30 games and helping the Boston Red Sox win the World Series championship.

 2013: World Baseball Classic

-In 2013, Bogaerts played for the Dutch national team in the World Baseball Classic (WBC).
+In 2013, Xander Bogaerts played for the Dutch national team in the World Baseball Classic (WBC).

-In 2014, Bogaerts became the starting shortstop for the Boston Red Sox.
+In 2014, Xander Bogaerts became the starting shortstop for the Boston Red Sox.

 2014: Starting Shortstop and Position Changes

-In 2015, Bogaerts led the Red Sox with a .320 average, finished second in the AL batting title race, and won the American League's Silver Slugger Award for shortstop.
+In 2015, Xander Bogaerts led the Red Sox with a career-high .320 average and 81 RBIs.
+He received the American League's Silver Slugger Award for shortstop and was a finalist for the Rawlings Gold Glove Award at shortstop.

-In 2018, Bogaerts won his second World Series championship with the Red Sox.
+In 2018, Xander Bogaerts won his second World Series championship with the Boston Red Sox.

 2019: Contract Extension and All-Star Selection

-In 2019, Bogaerts signed a six-year contract extension with the Red Sox and was selected for the All-Star Game.
-He also recorded his 1,000th MLB career hit.
+In 2019, Xander Bogaerts signed a six-year contract extension with the Red Sox worth $132 million and was selected for the All-Star Game.
+He finished the season with a .309 average, 33 home runs, and 117 RBIs, earning his third Silver Slugger Award and finishing fifth in AL MVP voting.

 2020: Shortened Season Performance

-During the shortened 2020 season, Bogaerts batted .300 with 11 home runs and 28 RBIs, leading all AL shortstops in home runs and RBIs.
+During the shortened 2020 season, Xander Bogaerts continued as Boston's primary shortstop, batting .300 with 11 home runs and 28 RBIs in 56 games.
+He led all AL shortstops in home runs and RBIs.

-In 2021, Bogaerts was named the AL starting shortstop for the All-Star Game and won his fourth Silver Slugger Award.
+In 2021, Xander Bogaerts was named the AL starting shortstop for the All-Star Game.
+He tested positive for COVID-19 in August but returned to the lineup in September.
+He won his fourth Silver Slugger Award, batting .295 with 23 home runs and 79 RBIs in 144 games.

 2022: Opt-Out Clause

-In 2022, Bogaerts had the most games played at shortstop for the Red Sox and signed an 11-year deal with the San Diego Padres after the season.
+In 2022, Xander Bogaerts set the record for the most games played at shortstop for the Boston Red Sox.
+After the 2022 season, he signed an 11-year deal with the San Diego Padres.

 2022: All-Star Selection and Silver Slugger Award

-In 2022, Bogaerts was named to the AL All-Star Game roster and won his fifth Silver Slugger Award.
+In 2022, Xander Bogaerts was named to the AL roster for the All-Star Game as a reserve selection.
+He batted .307 with 15 home runs and 73 RBIs in 150 games, winning his fifth Silver Slugger Award.

-Xander Bogaerts has committed to playing for the Netherlands in the 2026 World Baseball Classic in Miami in March 2026.
+In March 2026, Xander Bogaerts has committed to play for the Netherlands in the World Baseball Classic in Miami.